Checkers & Game Rules

 • Stack'em Checkers

-Chess'n'Boards carry chekers made of wood or camelbone as well as in board combinations or i conbinations with other games like Chess and Backgamon.
+Chess'n'Boards carry checkers made of wood, marble or camel bone as well as in board combinations or in combinations with other games like Chess and Backgammon.

 STANDARD CHECKERS RULES